Used and loved by millions

 FAQs

-How to use "over the top" in a sentence?
+How can I use "over the top" in a sentence?

-You can use "over the top" to describe something excessive or extravagant.
-For example, "His proposal was a bit over the top; she had no idea he’d gone to so much trouble."
+You can use "over the top" to describe something that is excessive or extravagant.
+For example, "His reaction was a little "over the top" given the circumstances."

 When is it appropriate to use "over the top"?